 Dream Foundation’s Dreams touch lives, meet essential needs and provide inspiration, comfort and closure at the end of life.
 Over the past two decades, our Dreams have provided psychosocial and emotional support tailored to thousands of terminally-ill adults and their families.
 Our work plays a critical role in the special end-of-life care that focuses on improving quality of life for patients and their families.
-With the support of a nationwide network of volunteers, hospices, health care organizations and committed donors, Dream Foundation has given life to more than 27,000 Dreams over the past two decades and has never turned down a qualified applicant.
+With the support of a nationwide network of volunteers, hospices, health care organizations and committed donors, Dream Foundation has given life to more than 27,000 Dreams over the past two decades.

 Brought to you in part by the Christopher and Dana Reeve Foundation

-If you only had one year to live…what would your DREAM be?
+If you only had nine months to live…what would your DREAM be?

 Dreams can be as simple as paying a heating bill to relieve financial stress, creating happy memories, meeting a personal hero—any request that provides support and compassion.
 Through this non-medical form of end-of-life compassionate care, Dreams provide inspiration, comfort and closure to Dreamers and their families.